 Using Cat5e in Power over Ethernet (PoE) Systems

-- Cable Quality and Installation: For optimum performance and safety, it’s important that you use good quality CAT-5e cables together with correct installation practices.
+- Installation and the quality of cable: For best practices and safety, it is strongly recommended that you use quality CAT-5e cables and correct installation practices.

-- Heat Dissipation: When PoE systems heat generated inside the cable becomes an issue where Cat6 has better capability than its counterpart; Cat5e should never be used in bundled cable installations especially if monitoring the thermal environment is difficult.
+- Heat Dissipation: When the heat generated inside the cable in PoE systems becomes an issue, Cat6 offers better capability than its counterpart.
+Contrary to what some people may believe, bundled installations of Cat5e should never be done, especially when the thermal environment is not easy to monitor.

-- Performance over Distance: While distance between powered device may not exceed maximum Ethernet length limitation (100m), but efficiency decreases rapidly above ~55m at high power levels because Category six or higher twisted pair cable will perform better under these circumstances due their lower resistance value per unit length compared against category five enhanced versions.
+- Performance over Distance: While distance between powered device may not exceed maximum Ethernet length limitation (100m), but efficiency decreases rapidly above ~55m at high power levels since Category six or higher twisted pair cable will be of lower resistance value per length than category five enhanced versions.

-In summary then; provided they are within IEEE standard limits for power requirements and installation methods, Category five enhanced cables represent a practical cost-effective selection for many situations involving PoE.
-However where greater power or longer distances are involved; it may be wise to consider higher categories like 6A etc., this will help guarantee best performance as well as durability.
+In summary then, given that they are within the limits set by the IEEE standards and the installation methodologies, category five enhanced cables represent a practical and cost-effective selection in many cases involving PoE.
+However where greater power or distance is needed, it will be prudent to go for higher categories like 6A etc., this will ensure best yet optimum performance while also the durability.

 How Does Cat 5 Cabling Work in Modern Networks?